Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

                     @provider.DisplayName
                 </a>
                 }

 ```

 We will notice this is not enough.
 We are checking on our profile service if a user is active.
 The subject Id of our windows user in to on our local user store yet.
 All windows users have a primarySId and that is what we are using as a value for the subject when we create the IdentityServerUser object.
 What we need to do is to implement account and user linking, which we will do in the module HEEEERE.

 ### Federation

+The windows authentication apperar often on enterprise scenarios.
+Lately, Azure active directory as well (or entra id).
+But for other apps, there are plenty of of other providers: users have facebook accounts, google, etc and like to use those accounts to log in in many applications.
+This is the concept of federation: it shifts a lot of IAM complexities to a third party IDP.
+This also entails linking user identities.
+Identity server can easily do that.
+So our client app needs an identity token, so the user needs to be signed at the level of our IDP.
+So our client asks the IDP and the IDP will ask facebook for example.
+It will validate the token that came from facebook and it will validate and it will use to authenticate the user.
+The protocol used by the third-party provider can vary: it can use openId as well, or SAML like active directory, etc.

+### Integrating with facebook

+On the external login folder we have two pages: Challenge and Callback.
+We also had that with windows authentication.
+The idea behind the challenging a scheme linked to an external identity provider is that it initiate the round trip to that identity provider.
+Once we come back from that idenity provider, we need to process the result, and that is done on the callback page.
+The rest of the flow is handled by the middleware.